TOCA Race Driver 3

-TOCA Race Driver 3 (DTM Race Driver 3 in Germany, V8 Supercars 3 in Australia), TOCA Race Driver 3 Challenge (DTM Race Driver 3 Challenge in Germany, V8 Supercars 3 Shootout in Australia) in the PlayStation Portable version and Race Driver: Create & Race in the Nintendo DS version is a racing video game developed and published by Codemasters for Microsoft Windows, PlayStation 2, Xbox, PlayStation Portable and OS X. It is the sixth game in the TOCA series.
+TOCA Race Driver 3, also known as DTM Race Driver 3 in Germany and Benelux and V8 Supercars Australia 3 in Australia and New Zealand is a racing video game developed and published by Codemasters for Microsoft Windows, PlayStation 2, Xbox, PlayStation Portable and OS X. It is the sixth game in the TOCA series.
 The game features several fully licensed championships, including the DTM series and V8 Supercar championship.
-This is the last in the series to have TOCA in its title as following on from this TOCA was dropped in favour of just Race Driver.
+This is the last in the series to have TOCA in its title as following on from this TOCA was dropped in favour of just Race Driver, which later became the Grid series.
 Despite featuring the name TOCA in its title, the game did not feature the British Touring Car Championship.
 The game received positive reviews, frequently being compared favourably to Gran Turismo 4 and Forza Motorsport, in the aspects of cars on track, collision and wear damage.